 |Making new rules

-Deals with the problem of consumers not having the right information to consider what they need for a service on the new Network, or to choose a telco and new plan.
+Deals with the problem of consumers not having the right information to consider what they need for an NBN service, or to choose a telco and new plan.

-A Consumer Information Standard will specify the minimum information that telcos must provide, including about the services they supply on the new Network, before consumers sign up.
+A Consumer Information Standard will specify the minimum information that telcos must provide, including about the services they supply on the NBN, before consumers sign up.

-Deals with the problem that some consumers do not get a working service on the new Network at the time of connection, and in some cases are left without either their old service or a new service.
+Deals with the problem that some consumers do not get a working NBN service at the time of connection and, in some cases, are left without either their old service or a new service.